codefoster/codefoster.com/source/_posts/streaming.md

 Data streaming is an extremely common solution component, and there's a myriad of software services that exist to fulfill it.
 In fact, there are so many tools, that it's often difficult to know where to start.
 But fear not.
 The whole point of this article is to introduce you to Azure's data streaming services.

 ## Datagrams
 When you're streaming data, the payload is up to you.
 It might be very small like a heartbeat or very large like an entire blob.
 Often, streaming data is made up of _messages_ or _events_.
-In this article, I'll use the term _datagram_ (lifted from Clemens Vasters [article](https://azure.microsoft.com/en-us/blog/events-data-points-and-messages-choosing-the-right-azure-messaging-service-for-your-data/)) to refer abstractly to messages and events.
+In this article, I'll use the term _datagram_ (lifted from Clemens Vasters' [article](https://azure.microsoft.com/en-us/blog/events-data-points-and-messages-choosing-the-right-azure-messaging-service-for-your-data/)) to refer abstractly to any payload whether you would consider it a message or an event.

 ![](/files/streaming_01.png "datagrams")

 What exactly is the difference between an _event_ and a _message_.
-The official Azure documentation contains an article called [Choose between Azure messaging services - Event Grid, Event Hubs, and Service Bus](https://docs.microsoft.com/en-us/azure/event-grid/compare-messaging-services) that does a great job with this, so read that first, and then here's my take.
+The official Azure documentation contains an article called [Choose between Azure messaging services - Event Grid, Event Hubs, and Service Bus](https://docs.microsoft.com/en-us/azure/event-grid/compare-messaging-services) that does a great job with explaining this, so read that first, and then here's my take.

 An event is a bit like a system level notification.
 You and I get notifications on our mobile devices because we want to know what's going on, right?